 The opportunity for support fell in a heap when GM filed for bankruptcy in 2009 and began to focus on profitability not total car sales.

-Motoring Minutes are heard around Australia every day on over 50 radio channels through the Torque Radio network.
-Motoring Minutes have an average daily audience of over 150,000 listeners.
+Listeners can hear Motoring Minute segments around Australia every day on over 50 radio channels through the Torque Radio network.